• Individuals live in a family setting and with a natural support system

 “Host Homes has helped in every way.
 Our mentor is caring, she’s loving, she’s patient, and she’s getting my daughter engaged in art classes and hobbies she loves.
 I have a happier child now.”

-Bruce, an Iowa dad whose daughter uses Host Homes
+An Iowa dad whose daughter uses Host Homes

 “Host Homes is, most importantly, a way for an individual to express themselves.
 Host Homes has allowed my mentee and I to find each other, and it’s the best kind of bond: friendship.”

-Mavis, a Host Homes mentor
+A Host Homes mentor

 Already on a waiver LSI accepts?
 Contact your case manager or care provider to discuss LSI!

 Are you new to the process?
 Contact your local Department of Human Services office to get started.
 They can help you find a case manager or care coordinator, apply for a waiver, and refer you to LSI for services.

 Download and complete this form and provide a social history, current plan, and assessment with your referral.

 Email your completed form to HostHome@LSIowa.org!
 Upon receipt of your referral, an LSI supervisor will contact you with more information about next steps.